 - I also wanted to say something about the intense competition amongst men which made it even harder for women to enter the fray. - This is the Summer Exhibition of the Royal Academy where paintings were shown frame touching frame from dado rail to cornice.
 The Summer Exhibition was held in the great room at Somerset House which has recently been restored.
 The nobility gathered in a room whose walls were covered with paintings.
-In the centre of the room is the Prince of Wales (1762-1830, patron of the arts, the future George IV) standing next to Joshua Reynolds with his ear trumpet. - Paintings could be hung up high, which was called being skied or put in the best position just above eye level with the bottom of the picture eight foot from the ground, known as 'on the line'. - Most of the paintings were portraits as this was what most patrons wanted, a picture of themselves looking or grand or sometimes of their wives and occasionally of their favourite child.
+In the centre of the room is the Prince of Wales (1762-1830, patron of the arts, the future George IV) standing next to Joshua Reynolds with his ear trumpet. - Paintings could be hung up high, which was called being skied or put in the best position just above eye level with the bottom of the picture eight foot from the ground, known as 'on the line'.
+Note that the people in this engraving are smaller then they should be.

+- Most of the paintings at this time were portraits as this was what most patrons wanted, a picture of themselves looking or grand or sometimes of their wives and occasionally of their favourite child.
 Large, imposing portraits were known as 'swagger portraits'. - There was a hanging committee and Academicians fought over who should appear 'on the line'.
 Academicians were guaranteed a place on the wall for a limited number of paintings and members of the public, including women, could submit works.
-It is in fact the world's oldest open submission exhibition and it has happened every year since 1769.

-Kaufman did not exhibit in 1787 when this engraving was made.
-She and her father had returned to Italy in 1780 after 14 years in England but this did not stop her sending three history paintings that were exhibited the year before and two the following year.
-Perhaps it was that she was rebuilting her studio that year although we know she painted other pictures.
+It is in fact the world's oldest open submission exhibition and it has happened every year since 1769. - Kaufman did not exhibit in 1787 when this engraving was made.
+She and her father had returned to Italy in 1780 after 15 years in England but this did not stop her sending three history paintings that were exhibited the year before and two the following year.
+Perhaps she sent none because she was rebuilding her studio that year although we know she painted other pictures.

 - The pictures are numbered and can be identified from the R.A.
-Catalogue, the two largest and most conspicuous are '26', 'The assassination of David Riccio' [sometimes Rizzio] by John Opie (1761-1807, a Cornish historical and portrait painter), R.A. elect, and '154', 'Walworth killing Wat Tyler', by James Northcote (1746-1831, English painter and student of Joshua Reynolds), also R.A. elect, the latter resembling a caricature of the grand manner. - David Rizzio was Mary Queen of Scots secretary and he was stabbed 56 times by her husband Lord Darnley and his accomplices as he was jealous of their friendship.
-Mary was seven months pregnant with the future James VI and Darnley suspected Rizzio. - William Walworth was Lord Mayor of London and killed Wat Tyler in Smithfield in 1381.
+Catalogue, the two largest and most conspicuous are, on the left, '26', 'The assassination of David Riccio' [sometimes Rizzio] by John Opie (1761-1807, a Cornish historical and portrait painter), R.A. elect, and, on the right, '154', 'Walworth killing Wat Tyler', by James Northcote (1746-1831, English painter and student of Joshua Reynolds), also R.A. elect, the latter resembling a caricature of the grand manner. - David Rizzio was Mary Queen of Scots secretary and he was stabbed 56 times by her husband Lord Darnley and his accomplices as he was jealous of their friendship.
+Mary was seven months pregnant with the future James VI and